brandondombrowsky/Test-Repo/README.md

 [![clear.png](https://i.postimg.cc/y6LZqFp3/clear.png)](https://postimg.cc/4nhdVhgX)

 At `www-clear`, volunteers are able to mange events, see participant registration, manage ticket pricing, view event status, see a list of sponsors, edit notifications, and view related projects.
-Engineered with Next.js and React, this repo also incorporates design rules and display requirements defined within `topo`.
+Engineered with Next.js and React, this repo also incorporates design rules and display requirements defined within `topo`, defined below.

 The following mind map illustrates how data flows from `www-clear` through `gql-server` to the `gql-clear` server and back to the user: